Follow TV Tropes

 • Temporal Mutability: Scrooge desperately asks the Ghost of Christmas Yet To Come, "Are these the shadows of the things that will be, or are they shadows of things that may be, only?"
 The Ghost does not answer; the closing narration confirms that Scrooge was able to change his destiny.

-• Timey-Wimey Ball: Marley tells Scrooge to expect the spirits on three successive nights, and Scrooge apparently sleeps through entire days to facilitate this, but when he wakes up for the final time he finds they did it all in one night.
+• Timey-Wimey Ball: Marley tells Scrooge to expect the spirits on three successive nights, and Scrooge apparently sleeps through entire days to facilitate this, But when he wakes up for the final time, Scrooge finds they did it all in one night, as it's Christmas morning.

 • Took a Level in Kindness: Scrooge goes from being a hard-hearted, crotchety curmudgeon to a man who cares about others, raises Bob Cratchit's pay, and saves Tiny Tim from dying.